esantan-ibm/agentic-ai-bootcamp/banking-backoffice/README.md

 ### IBAN Number assignments

-Throught this lab, you will be using IBAN numbers which correlate to fictional account number for you to transfer funds from and to.
-Got to the following document and locate your name.
+Throught this lab, you will be using IBAN numbers which correlate to fictional account numbers for you to transfer funds to and from.
+Go to the following document and locate your name.
 You will have two accounts assigned to you.
-Use those IBAN number when talking to the AI Agents in testing your work.
-Your choice to see choose which of the two IBAN number you wish to use for the From account and for the To account.
+Use those IBAN numbers when talking to the AI Agents in testing your agents.
+Your choice to choose which of the two IBAN numbers you wish to use for the to account and for the from account. (*Right click and open in a new tab or browser so that you do not lose your place in the instructions*)

 [IBAN-list.md](IBAN-List.md)